OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/working-with-tenant-specific-variables.md

 ### Step 2: Create project variable templates

-Some of the variables we just created require tenant-specific values like `#{Tenant.Database.Name}`.
-We will create variable templates to collect those values from the tenant.
+Some of the variables we just created require tenant-specific values like `#{Tenant.Database.Name}`.Â We will create variable templates to collect those values from the tenant.

 Rather than managing lots of duplicate data, we will use some default values that continue building upon a simple convention.
 In this case we will use some URL-friendly versions of the tenant and environment names to build our variable values, `Tenant.Alias` and `Environment.Alias`.

-1. Go to the *Variables > Variable Templates* tab in the **Mojo** project.
+1. Go to theÂ *Variables > Variable Templates* tab in theÂ **Mojo** project.
 2. Create the variable templates shown below: